-Many organisations have single number for groups like accounts, sales or service.
+Many organisations have a single number for groups like accounts, sales or service.
 This feature allows calls to these organisational groups to be set up with different ring options for the phones within a group.
-For instance all phones could ring or one phone could ring 3 times and if it is not answered the next nominated phone in the group could ring and so on.
+For instance, all phones could ring or one phone could ring 3 times and if it is not answered the next nominated phone in the group could ring and so on.

 Tracking Calls (SMDR)